The Concepts of Four-handed Dentistry Including Ergonomic Instrument Transfer and Exercises for Stress Reduction

 Chair Positioning Using a Microscope

-With the increased use of a microscope in dentistry during the past decade or more, not only do microscopes improve magnification of the operative field but they provide improved ergonomics, reduced eye fatigue/strain, and improved lighting at chairside.
+The use of a microscope in dentistry has increased during the past decade.
+Microscopes improve magnification of the operative field and also provides improved ergonomics, reduced eye fatigue/strain, and improved lighting at chairside.
 It is wise in many situations to include a microscope for the assistant.

 Personal loupes also provide enhanced vision for the team.
-As they are fitted to the wearer while in the optimum ergonomic position, the loupes keep the wearer safe while reducing eye strain.
+Loupes are fitted to the wearer while in the optimum ergonomic position.
+Should the wearer move out of an ergonomic position, the view will blur.
+Loupes not only magnify the view but also adds safety while reducing eye strain.